timBrockman/ranked-static-search/README.md

       - it should create an term frequency index
       - it should create an inverse document frequency index
       - it should log10 normalize the values
+      - it should create an suggestive search word only list
+    - it should write tf indices for documents
+    - it should write inverse index with idf values
+    - it should write tf-idf values into each index after all indexes are counted
+    - it should write the demo page to the destination
+    - describe the searcher
+      - it should read the indexes
+      - it should suggest words based on corpus dictionary
+      - it should use space separation to suggest more words
+      - it should calculate cosine similarity
+      - it should return top x matches
+      - it should use cosine similarity to rank matches

-TDD feels like writing the answer for a math problem before entering values in the calculator.
+(B/T)DD feels like writing the answer for a math problem before solving it.